oludedavid/Cinema-Expense-Calc/README.md

 In summary, every design decision made was driven by the commitment to offer a user-friendly, responsive, and visually pleasing interface while maintaining the simplicity and efficiency of the application.

   6. What „tasks“ did you have on your mind?
 How did you break down the different deliverables?
-As I embarked on this journey, my thoughts swirled around the multitude of tasks I needed to tackle.
+When I wanted to implement the functions of the application i.e. CRUD (Create, Read, Update, and Delete), my thoughts went around the CRUD tasks I needed to tackle.
 I saw the entire application development process as a grand story; I broke down the narrative into distinct tasks or "chapters", each leading to the next, ensuring the storyline was both cohesive and captivating.

 Task 1: **Data Harvesting**: The initial task was akin to harvesting fruit 🍎 🍉 🍍  from a tree 🌳 🌲 .
 I needed to obtain the data from the user, which was accomplished by deploying HTML form input elements.
 This step laid the foundation for all subsequent tasks.